 How to monitor quality of nocturnal sleep

 Look for your dog’s sleep score in the FitBark daily view or in the historical views.

 This metric (also referred to as “sleep efficiency”) identifies how long your dog spends resting at night (between 1-5am by default – we’re working on customizing this range).
 For example, a dog whose sleep score is 75% is spending three hours resting and one hour changing position or moving around.
-As you can see from FitBark Explore below, puppies and smaller sized dogs tend to get worse sleep at night (the chart will display only if you access this page from a desktop computer).
+Puppies and smaller sized dogs tend to get worse sleep at night.

 If you’d like to take a deeper look, go to the hourly view.
 For instance, your dog may typically get anywhere between 15-30 BarkPoints per hour during the night or at rest.
 If you notice the hourly number of points has been higher, something may be off.
 Either someone woke him up or he’s been in discomfort.